Keystone Now Offers A Bright, Modern, RV Interior Option

 If you spend any time in Facebook groups for RV owners looking for interior makeover and renovation ideas, you'll soon come across one of the most common complaints about the interiors of most campers and motorhomes:

 Karen Smith, a member of a Facebook group called “RV Exterior/Interior Ideas”, agrees with this sentiment.
 “Why are RV companies stuck in the 80's?” she posted recently in the group.

 “I have been shopping for a travel trailer and dislike 90% of the upholstery and decorating as it looks the same as it did 35 years ago!
 Anyone else notice this?
 Why don't they give more modern choices?”

-And though it might seem like no one in the RV industry is listening, some of the RV manufacturers are starting to take notice, as I realized last January when I attended the Mid-America RV Show in Kansas City and walked into this brand new, 2019 Keystone Fuzion toy hauler:
+And though it might seem like no one in the RV industry is listening, some of the RV manufacturers are starting to take notice.
+Last January when I attended the Mid-America RV Show in Kansas City and walked into this brand new Keystone Fuzion toy hauler:

 How did this RV interior makeover come about?

 “The ones designing all these dark brown RV interiors must all be men,” is another comment I frequently see variants of in Facebook groups focused on sharing ideas for RV interior decor.